-

 Retail Traders:

-We generally adopt a contrarian approach towards crowd sentiment and we give probability USDCAD prices may decrease.
+We generally adopt a contrarian approach towards crowd sentiment and we give probability USDCAD prices may continue to rise.

 Technical Levels and Support/Resistance